odoo-ide/pycharm-odoo/README.md

+# Odoo Framework Integration for PyCharm

+Boost your productivity and make your life easier as an Odoo developer

 ## Features
+* Truly understand Odoo framework (Odoo module, Odoo ORM,...).
-* Improve code completion and navigation for Python, XML, CSV, JavaScript and PO/POT
+* Amazing code completion and navigation for Python, SQL, XML, JavaScript, CSV, and PO/POT.
-* Support working with multiple Odoo versions in one project window
+* Support working with multiple Odoo versions in one project window.
-* Other improvements to make PyCharm is the best IDE for Odoo
+* Other improvements to make PyCharm is the best IDE for Odoo.

 ## Installation
 1. Install this plugin from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/13499-odoo).